madickinson/Books-Read/2021-Books.md

  - Carter, Angela. *The Bloody Chamber and Other Stories.* United Kingdom, Random House, 2012.
  - Mann, Charles C.. *1493: Uncovering the New World Columbus Created.* United States, Knopf Doubleday Publishing Group, 2011.
  - Newport, Cal. *A World Without Email: Reimagining Work in an Age of Communication Overload.* United States, Penguin Publishing Group, 2021.
+ - Roberts, J. M. *A History of Europe.* New York, N.Y., U.S.A: Allen Lane, 1997.
+Print.